New Delay Doppler Communication Paradigm in 6G era: A Survey of Orthogonal Time Frequency Space (OTFS)

 \subsection{Cross Layer Design}

-The future high-mobility wireless applications not only involve fast time fluctuations but also dynamic network topology.
-Therefore, in addition to the physical layer technique, cross-layer joint design including both physical and network layers is an interesting but challenging task.
-The network topology information may help the OTFS waveform and transceiver design.
-What's more, to fulfill some communications requirements, it is possible to further optimize the network topology depending on the wireless environment.
+Future high-mobility wireless applications will not only involve rapid time fluctuations but also dynamic network topologies.
+As a result, cross-layer joint design, which encompasses both physical and network layers, presents an intriguing yet challenging task.
+Network topology information may aid OTFS waveform and transceiver design.
+Moreover, to fulfill specific communication requirements, it might be possible to further optimize network topology based on the wireless environment.